MackJan/PasswordManager/docs/encryption_overview.md

 1. **Item creation**
    1. Confirm that the user keystore exists (setting it up if necessary).
    2. Unwrap the UMK from the keystore using the stored AMK version.
-   3. Generate a fresh DEK and persist a placeholder vault record to obtain the item UUID.
+   3. Generate a fresh DEK, mint a per-item salt, and persist a placeholder vault record to obtain the item UUID and store the salt.
    4. Wrap the DEK with the UMK using AES-256-GCM and the item UUID as part of the AAD.
-   5. Serialize the item payload to canonical JSON, encrypt it with the DEK, and store ciphertext and nonce as Base64.
+   5. Serialize the item payload to canonical JSON, derive an AEAD key from the DEK and salt via HKDF, encrypt the payload, and store ciphertext, salt, and nonce as Base64.
-   6. Securely zero the UMK and DEK buffers before returning.【F:password_manager/vault/encryption_service.py†L90-L199】
+   6. Securely zero the UMK and DEK buffers before returning.【F:password_manager/vault/encryption_service.py†L141-L207】
 2. **Item decryption**
    1. Unwrap the UMK using the stored AMK metadata.
-   2. Unwrap the DEK with the UMK.
+   2. Decode the stored salt and unwrap the DEK with the UMK.
-   3. Decrypt the payload with AES-256-GCM and deserialize the JSON back into a Python dictionary.
+   3. Re-derive the item AEAD key via HKDF and decrypt the payload with AES-256-GCM, then deserialize the JSON back into a Python dictionary.
-   4. Attempt legacy AAD permutations if decryption fails (to ease migration), then scrub key material from memory.【F:password_manager/vault/encryption_service.py†L200-L290】
+   4. Attempt legacy AAD permutations if decryption fails (to ease migration), then scrub key material from memory.【F:password_manager/vault/encryption_service.py†L210-L292】
-3. **Item updates** generate a new DEK, re-wrap it, and re-encrypt the payload to provide forward secrecy for edited secrets.【F:password_manager/vault/encryption_service.py†L291-L343】
+3. **Item updates** generate a new DEK, mint a fresh salt, re-wrap the DEK, and re-encrypt the payload to provide forward secrecy for edited secrets.【F:password_manager/vault/encryption_service.py†L364-L405】

 ## Legacy Encryption Artifacts